Brie, Fig Jam and Serrano Ham Crostini

 Brie, Fig Jam, and Serrano Ham Crostini

-- ½ baguette, cut into 12 slices, about ¾" thick
+- 1/2 baguette cut into 12 slices, about 3/4″ thick

-- 2 slices serrano ham, divided into 12 pieces*
+- 2 slices serrano ham divided into 12 pieces*

-- 2 ounces brie cheese, sliced and cut into 12 pieces
+- 2 ounces brie cheese sliced and cut into 12 pieces

 - Preheat the oven to 400 degrees.
 Place the bread slices on a large baking sheet.
 Top each slice with the ham, then top the ham with a piece of brie.

-*If you can’t find serrano ham, prosciutto is a good substitute.
+- *If you can’t find serrano ham, prosciutto is a good substitute.

-If you’re serving a larger crowd, this recipe can easily be doubled!
+- If you’re serving a larger crowd, this recipe can easily be doubled!